 I have previously received a referral from Dr Laura to see another specialist which has expired.
 Can she provide another referral?

 Dr Laura will provide initial referrals to other doctors, such as an endocrinologist, medical oncologist or radiation oncologist, if required.
-You will be directed to see your GP for additional referrals.
-This is because specialist referrals expire after three months (compared with GP referrals that last 12 months), and your GP needs to be kept involved in your medical care.
+This will last 3 months as it is a referral from a specialist.
+You will be directed to see your GP for additional referrals, which will last 12 months, and which is of paramount importance as your GP needs to be kept involved in your medical care.

 I have a skin lesion that I would like removed under local anaesthetic, will Dr Laura be able to do this in the rooms?